-The Hunter Region contributes over $34.7 billion to the NSW economy, making it the largest economy in regional NSW.
+The Hunter is Australia's largest regional economy, valued at over $60 billion.
 Just a two-hour drive north of Sydney, the region’s lush vineyards, wildlife reserves and world-class restaurants help to attract more than two million visitors each year.

 Exciting upcoming projects will add to diverse industries, including leading educational and medical facilities.
 Combined with housing affordability, the Hunter Region is alive with opportunities for investors.

 The Hunter Region is surrounded by world-class beaches and waterways, including the Newcastle Baths.

 The Hunter Region’s sustained economic growth is predicted to rise by nearly 75% by 2036.